 - Ages 10+ and special needs

 - Teaching since:

-Ms. Quick is a conscientious bassoon teacher and “reed doctor” who can provide precision reed adjustments as well as offer advice on adjustments and recommendations for the best accessories.
+Ms. Q. is a conscientious teacher who can provide precision reed adjustments as well as offer advice on adjustments and recommendations for the best accessories.
 Ms. Q. has instructed beginning and intermediate bassoonists for many years and knows the shortest and easiest ways to technical and musical proficiency on this notoriously difficult instrument.

 Ms. Q. received a Master of Music degree in Instrumental Pedagogy (Belmont University) and graduated from Loyola University New Orleans (Bachelor of Music Education), performing as principal bassoonist for both orchestras.
 Ms. Q. also graduated from the U.S. Armed Forces School of Music and served as a Bassoon Player in the U.S. Army.